mlinarte25/ELK-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly secure defending against distributed DDoS attacks, in addition to restricting traffic to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
 A load balancer is a device that acts as a reverse proxy and distributes network or application traffic across a number of servers.
 Load balancers are used to increase capacity (concurrent users) and reliability of applications.

 A jumpbox is a system on a network used to access and manage devices in a separate security zone.
 A jump server is a hardened and monitored device that spans two dissimilar security zones and provides a controlled means of access between them.